Department: Ancient Scripture

 In Classics he specialized in Roman imperial history and did work on imperial women, particularly Livia Drusilla, the emperor Augustus' wife.
 His publications in religious studies and related fields include two BYU Studies articles on Josephus; "Christ Before the Romans" in From the Last Supper Through the Resurrection: The Savior’s Final Hours (Deseret Book, 2003); "Galilee and the Call of the Twelve Apostles" in From Bethlehem to the Sermon on the Mount (Deseret Book, 2005); "Teaching through Exegesis: Helping Students Ask Questions of the Text" (Religious Educator, 6.1, 2005); and “The Bread of Life Sermon,” in From the Transfiguration through the Triumphal Entry (Deseret Book, 2006).
 Together with colleagues Richard Holzafpel and Thomas Wayment, he has co-authored Jesus Christ and the World of the New Testament: An Illustrated Reference for Latter-day Saints (Deseret Book, 2006).

 In early 2011 he published a book-length study of the Passion Narratives with Deseret Book entitled God So Loved the World: The Final Days of the Savior’s Life, which was followed by a Christmas companion volume on the Infancy Narratives entitled Good Tidings of Great Joy: An Advent Celebration of the Savior’s Birth released later that year.
-A third volume on the miracles stories in the gospels entitled What Manner of Man Is This?
-The Miracles of Jesus is scheduled for release with Deseret Book in 2014.
+A third volume on the miracles stories in the gospels entitled The Miracles of Jesus is scheduled for release with Deseret Book in August 2014.

 He served in the Thailand Bangkok Mission (1985-86).
 Second counselor in the bishopric of the Philadelphia Third Ward (1991-94) and Provo Park Ward (1995-1996).
 Bishop of the North Park First Ward in Provo (1996-2002).
 Has served as an ordinance worker in the Provo Temple since 2002, and is currently a member of the Mormon Tabernacle Choir.